 1930 census takers worksheet - Frank and brother Mike are among many renters at 1605 Sunset, Los Angeles.
 Frank is divorced; occupation is "Actor - Stage"; and he was not a military veteran.
 Occupation of brother Mike is "Barber": https://familysearch.org/ark:/61903/3:1:33SQ-GR4C-WTD?mode=g&i=38&wc=QZF9-F5C%3A648807101%2C648807102%2C651117801%2C1589282427%3Fcc%3D1810731&cc=1810731

 - June 5, 1932 Los Angeles county marriage license of 36 year old Frank Lackteen (born Syria) to 23 year old Muriel Elizabeth Dove (born New Jersey).
-Frank lives at 1645 Alexandria Avenue, Hollywood; his occupation is "Actor"; parents were Samuel Lackteen (born Persia) and Miriam Akroosh (born Syria).
+Frank lives at 1645 Alexandria Avenue, Hollywood; his occupation is "Actor"; parents were Samuel Lackteen (born Persia) and Miriam Akroosh (born Syria); and he identifies this as his first marriage.
 Witnessing the ceremony (and signing the marriage license) was Walter C. Miller (actor Walter Miller from the silent Pathe serials in which Lackteen appeared):

 - California Birth Index has a record on daughter Muriel Elizabethdov [sic] Lackteen - she was born June 25, 1936 in the Los Angeles area and her mother's maiden name was Dove: https://www.familysearch.org/ark:/61903/1:1:VGG4-73V